It’s that time of the year when we look back on the year

 The "When Will It Ever Be Available" Award

-the BigFoot of the Smartphone World
+Meet the OnePlus One, the BigFoot of the Smartphone World |

 While future support for the device is uncertain (since Cyanogen will not be providing updates going forward) and customer support from the manufacturer has been less than stellar, the low price combined with top of the line specs makes it worth taking a punt on.
 Provided, of course, you jump through some hoops to get an invite.
 Good luck with that!!!